Find Grad Schools

 80% Women

 The most popular school in the United States for instructional media students seekinga master's degree is Western Governors University.
 Roughly 147,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,710 per year, while in-state graduate students, on average, pay $8,302 per year.
+The average in-state tuition for full-time undergraduates is $7,404 per year, while in-state graduate students, on average, pay $7,765 per year.
 During the most recent year for which we have data, 2,099 people received their master's degree in instructional media from WGU.
-Of these students, 80% were women and 19% were members of underrepresented racial-ethnic groups.
-Data shows that WGU graduates that hold this degree go on to make a median salary of $62,560.
+About 80% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #2